DK-Develops/DK-Develops/README.md

 ## Hi, I'm Darsh

-I’m a hardworking and dedicated student with experience in Information Technology and beginner-mid programmer through hands-on projects and coursework.
+I’m a hardworking and dedicated student with experience in Information Technology and beginner-mid programmer with hands-on projects and coursework.
 I plan to attend college for Electrical and Computer Engineering, with interests in hardware, networking, cybersecurity, and data, as well as pursuing certifications such as CompTIA Network+ and Security+.

 ### Skills
 - IT Operations